lich4/JBDev/README.md

 * Add `JBDEV_PACKAGE` to the main target and set to YES

 > Configure `Build Phase`
-* Add `Run Script` to all target as the last phase，and set content to `bash jbdev.build.sh`
+* Add `Run Script` to all target as the last phase，and set the content to `bash jbdev.build.sh`
 * Add all other targets to the main target as dependency

 ### rootless/roothide configuration